olillevik/skatteetaten.github.io/OpenShift/index.md

 # The Aurora OpenShift Platform

+## TODOs

+ * Need a section on the open source strategy of the NTA.

 ## Introduction

-Welcome to the Aurora OpenShift Platform of [The Norwegian Tax Administration (TNTA)](http://skatteetaten.no/en/person/) on GitHub.
+Welcome to the Aurora OpenShift Platform of the [Norwegian Tax Administration (NTA)](http://skatteetaten.no/en/person/) on GitHub.
 The Norwegian Tax
 Administration is an agency under the authority of the Ministry of Finance and is responsible for taxation and the population register.

-These pages on GitHub is the home of the initiative to open source the platform that runs part of the TNTA's digital tax and customs services; the Aurora OpenShift Platform.
+These pages on GitHub are the home of the initiative to open source the platform that runs part of the NTA's digital tax and customs services; the Aurora OpenShift Platform.

 This document will describe what the Aurora OpenShift Platform is and how it came to be.
 It will also cover how we